Freight Shipping from Sacramento to Houston

 How much does it cost to ship freight from Sacramento to Houston?

-Full truckload (FTL) rates from Sacramento, CA to Houston, TX currently range from $4,489-$5,533 for a standard dry van load over the 2,088-mile route.
+Full truckload (FTL) rates from Sacramento, CA to Houston, TX currently range $4,489-$5,533 (roughly $2.18-$2.67 per mile over 2,088 miles).
 LTL shipments typically cost $1,348-$2,175 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Sacramento to Houston?